Archaic-Atom/JackFramework/README.md

 you can find the template project in: https://github.com/Archaic-Atom/FameworkTemplate

+you can find the demo project in: https://github.com/Archaic-Atom/Demo-jf

 **Related Arguments for training or testing process**
 |   Args        |   Type  |      Description                 | Default         |
 |:-------------:|:-------:|:--------------------------------:|:---------------:|